briandconnelly/BEACONToolkit/analysis/doc/analysis.md

 	experimentList = []

   	# read all of the csv files into a list of DataFrames
-    for datafile in glob.glob("../data/*.csv"):
+    for datafile in glob.glob("*.csv"):

         experimentList.append(read_csv(datafile))

-    # concatenate all of the DataFrames together, then group data by column
+    # concatenate all of the DataFrames together into a single DataFrame,
+    # then group the data by columns
     experimentDF = (concat(experimentList, axis=1, keys=range(len(dataLists[key])))
             		.swaplevel(0, 1, axis=1)
             		.sortlevel(axis=1)